AlandisAyupov/Government-Debt-And-Spending-Data-Project/README.md

-Instructions for running the application.:
+Instructions for running the application:

 1. Create a python virtual environment + activate virtual environment.
     -See the link on how to do both: https://python.land/virtual-environments/virtualenv